v1Flows/exFlow/README.md

 To run your own version of exFlow we provide various docker images available at [Docker Hub](https://hub.docker.com/repository/docker/justnz/exflow/general).

-**!CAUTION!
-Currently exFlow requires an separately hosted PostgreSQL Database to connect to.
-So if you are not using the Helm Chart keep in mind to also create an PostgreSQL instance.**
+**!CAUTION! exFlow requires an separately hosted PostgreSQL Database to connect to.
+There is no built-in database in the full version exFlow image.**

 - **justnz/exflow:latest** - Full version including frontend and backend
 - **justnz/exflow:vx.x.x** - Versioned release.
 Also available for the single frontend and backend images
 - **justnz/exflow:frontend-latest** - Only frontend
 - **justnz/exflow:backend-latest** - Only backend

+### Docker Compose
+Use our [docker-compose.yaml](https://github.com/v1Flows/exFlow/blob/develop/docker-compose.yaml) to get started with exFlow.
+This contains an postgres database and the full version image of exFlow.

 ### Helm Chart
 We also offer an Helm Chart for exFlow which includes exFlow itself, an postgres and the option for project/shared runners. <br />
 Visit our [Helm Repo](https://github.com/v1Flows/helm-charts/tree/main) for more details

+### Docker run
-### Full Version
+#### Full Version

 Config example: [config.yaml](https://github.com/v1Flows/exFlow/blob/main/services/backend/config/config.yaml)